 The method used in the Ta-mechanism is not possible for the Tf, because the first finger right hand sits directly on key nr 9 itself.
 Tf is now connected via the back side to key nr 10, which, when operated, closes.
 This means that the semitone is obtained as a flattening of a G and not as a sharpening of an F. Here too, we use one tone hole less, but the substitute mechanism calls for an adaptation by the musician.
 On the other hand, new combinations of fingerings arise: the Tf also lowers G# to F#, B to Bb and Db to C.

 For the rest the mechanism is conventional.
 I have been thinking of a one-finger-low-C# mechanism in the same way as in the Leblanc «le Rationnel» saxophone.
-Such a mechanism could be made with a switch in a similar vein as the mechanism for Ta and work probably a lot better than the complicated Leblanc layout.
-But this kind of mechanism is really advantageous only in the keys of B. But in B-major you would still need to slide with a little finger from one lever to the other.
-Only this time not with the left little finger from low-B to low-C#, but with the right from the new low-C# to D#.
-That makes it kind of a Pyrrhic victory.
+Such a mechanism could be made with a switch in a similar vein as the mechanism for Ta.
+It is an experiment I did execute in the «open keys» soprano saxophone, which is described in the instruments-section, but which I considered to have no concern with this particular project.

-In stead I payed some more attention to the easy slidability of the left hand plateau for the little finger.
+In stead I payed some more attention to the easy slidability of the plateau for the left hand fourth finger.